British Empire Exhibition: Commercial outcome

 Despite providing a wealth of entertainment, the Exhibition was not a financial success.
 Despite 18 million visitors in 1924, the project ended that season without breaking even.
 In an attempt to raise enough money, the late decision was taken to reopen, with some variations, in 1925, but the Exhibition did not do as well in its second season.
 It closed for good on 31 October 1925, having received 27 million visitors in two years.
 The final cost reached in excess of £6 million.
 Variety claimed that it was the world's biggest outdoor failure, costing the UK Government $90 million (over £20 million based on the exchange rates at the time).

 Two of the most popular attractions were US dodgem cars and a copy of the tomb of Tutankhamen.
-Both of these were in the funfair, with the tomb there because Egypt was no longer a British Protectorate, having been independent since 1922.
-Pelham Grenville Wodehouse's fictional Bertie Wooster may have reflected genuine reactions to the Exhibition in preferring the Green Swizzles at the Planters Bar to anything more didactic.
+Both of these were in the funfair, with the tomb there because the Kingdom of Egypt was no longer a British Protectorate, having been officially independent since 1922 (although in practice still in the British sphere of influence).
+Other popular attractions included the Queen's Dolls House, the Wild West Rodeo, the dance pavilions, and the amusement park, but had very little to do with the empire as a whole.
+P. G. Wodehouse's fictional Bertie Wooster may have reflected genuine reactions to the Exhibition in preferring the Green Swizzles at the Planters Bar to anything more didactic.

 Survival of stadium

-Most of the exhibition halls were intended to be temporary and demolished afterwards, but, partly because of the high cost of demolishing such huge concrete structures, the Palace of Engineering and the British Government Pavilion survived into the 1970s, and the Palace of Industry and the sacred art section of the Palace of Arts until the 2010s.
-At the suggestion of the chair of the exhibition committee, Scotsman Sir James Stevenson, and thanks to the intervention of Arthur Elvin, who had been contracted to clear the exhibition site, the Empire Stadium was retained.
+Most of the exhibition halls were intended to be temporary and demolished afterwards, but, partly because of the high cost of demolishing such huge concrete structures, the Palace of Engineering and the British Government Pavilion survived more-or-less intact until finally being demolished in late 1982.
+However, the Palace of Industry and the sacred art section of the Palace of Arts survived until the 2010s.
+At the suggestion of the chair of the exhibition committee, Scotsman Sir James Stevenson and owing to the intervention of Arthur Elvin, who had been contracted to clear the exhibition site, the Empire Stadium was retained.
 It became Wembley Stadium, the home of Football in England until 2003, when it was demolished to be replaced by a new stadium.